-All outstanding general obligation bonds of the State are rated "AA+" by Standard and Poor's and "Aa2" by Moody's as of the date of this prospectus.
+All outstanding general obligation bonds of the State are rated "AA+" by Standard and Poor's and "Aa1" by Moody's as of the date of this prospectus.
 Further information concerning New York risk factors may be obtained upon request to the sponsor as described in "Other Matters-Additional Information."

 FIXED INCOME SECURITIES.
-The funds held by the trust invest in fixed income securities and similar securities.
+Certain funds held by your trust may invest in fixed income securities and similar securities.
 Fixed income securities involve certain unique risks such as credit risk and interest rate risk, among other things as described in greater detail below.